musehq/spacesvr/README.md

 #### Text

 A 3D text component with a default font of Myriad Pro.
-Custom fonts need to be converted to a json file, which can be done here: https://gero3.github.io/facetype.js/
+Custom fonts need to be converted to a json file, which can be done here: https://gero3.github.io/facetype.js/.
+Note: this is expensive, so if you want a lot of text look at Drei's Text component, extended from Troika-3d-Text.

 ```jsx
 <Text